Profile of the degree program

 Students in the tasting booths in the sensory lab

-Smell training in sensory analysis
+Odor training in the sensory lab

 Lecturer Leonard Pfahl during a measurement of vitality data of the vines with a multispectral drone.